Profitbase/Episode-Docs/articles/flow/actions/postgre-sql/postgre-execute-command.md

 # Execute command

-Executes n SQL command in a PostgreSQL database and returns the number of rows affected.
+Executes an SQL command on a PostgreSQL database.
+This action is useful when you want to perform database operations such as updating, deleting, or inserting records.
+The command will execute the provided SQL statement and return the number of rows affected by the operation.

 <br/>